ManoRanjithK/rockpaperscissor/README.md

-# rockpaperscissor
+# rock-paper-scissors
-simple python code of rock paper scissors can be understand by beginners
+A simple python code of rock-paper-scissors that can be understood by beginners.